 PELVI PRO and 1-2-1 Sessions with James

-The Pelvipro is device designed and invented by Chris Aldred of myphysio in conjunction with York university.
-It is designed to stabilse the pelvis and to put the SI (Sacro-Illiac) joint back into alignment.
+The Pelvipro is designed to stabilse the pelvis and to put the SI (Sacro-Illiac) joint back into alignment.
 Reoccuring lower back pain around L5/S1 is a strong indication of SI issues.
 Through creating a slight pelvic tilt, pinning the hip into position and a simple leg extension which activates specific muscles the SI joint comes back into the correct position which will alleviate regular lower back pain.
 James has been trained to instruct students how to use this and will also give you a short set of exercises to help stabilise the key muscle groups around the pelvis to prevent the SI joint going out in the future.
-For this or to book a more general 121 in Pailtes with James please contact him on email@example.com
+For this or to book a more general 121 in Pilates with James please contact him on email@example.com

 "I was so impressed.
 We were gently and firmly taken through the exercises and given explanations why they were important.
 These explanations fitted with my medical knowledge and experience in the treatment of chronic pain.
 As a pain clinic doctor I believe that a holistic approach,such as this is needed for everyone in trouble."